The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Regularity of limit -varifolds

 \begin{oss} Note that in the preceding argument we have used the hypotheses $g_{\e_{j}} \in C^{1, 1}(N)$ and $g_{\e_{j}} \to g$ in $C^{1, 1}$ to integrate by parts in the last term in inequality (\ref{pre-stability}) and to pass to the limit in inequality (\ref{stability}).
-These hypotheses will also be used again in a similar way in deriving inequality (\ref{eq:limit_g_term}) below.
+These hypotheses will also be used again in a similar way in deriving inequality (\ref{eq:limit_g_term}) below, a key step in the derivation of the Schoen--Tonegawa inequality (Lemma~\ref{Schoen-Tonegawa}).
 Note also that in passing to the limit in the last term in (\ref{stability}), we have used the fact that $u_{\e_{j}} \to u_{\infty}$ locally in $L^{1}$, $u_{\infty} = \pm1$ a.e.\ in $N$ and that $\{u_{\infty} = 1\}$ is a Caccioppoli set. \end{oss}

-\begin{oss} Although we do not need it here, we note that by integrating by parts in the last term of (\ref{pre-stability}) and passing to the limit as $\e_{j} \to 0^{+}$, we obtain the following ``ambient'' stability inequality:
+\begin{oss} Although we do not need it here, we note that by integrating by parts in the last term of (\ref{pre-stability}) and passing to the limit as $\e_{j} \to 0^{+}$, we obtain the following more precise ambient stability inequality:

 for all $\varphi \in C^{1}_{c}\left(N \setminus {\rm sing} \, V\right),$ where $\nabla$ is the gradient on $N$, and $\nu$ is the unit normal to ${\rm spt} \, \|V\| \setminus {\rm sing} \, V$ which on $\partial^{\star} \{u_{\infty} = 1\}$ is ``outward pointing'' i.e.\ points away from $\{u_{\infty} = 1\}$.